omarbenites/meta-programming-in-r/chapters/04_expressions_and_environments.md

 # Expressions and environments

-In this chapter we dig deeper into how environments work and how we can evaluate expressions in different environments.
-Understanding how environments are chained together helps you understand how the language finds variables, and being able to create, manipulate, and chain together environments when evaluating expressions is a key trick for meta-programming.
+In this chapter, we dig deeper into how environments work and how we can evaluate expressions in different environments.
+Understanding how environments are chained together helps you understand how the language finds variables and being able to create, manipulate, and chain together environments when evaluating expressions is a key trick for meta-programming.

 ## Expressions

 You can consider everything that is evaluated in R to be an expression.
-Every statement you have in your programs is also an expression that evaluate to some value (which, of course, might be `NULL`).
+Every statement you have in your programs is also an expression that evaluates to some value (which, of course, might be `NULL`).
 This includes control structures and function bodies.
 You can consider it all expressions; just some expressions involves evaluating several contained expressions for their side-effect before returning the result of the last expression they evaluate.
 From a meta-programming perspective, though, we are most interested in expressions we can get our hands on and examine, modify, or evaluate within a program.

 Believe it or not, we have already seen most of the ways to get expression objects.
 We can get function bodies using the `body` function or we can construct expressions using `quote` or `call`.
 Using any of these methods, we get an object we can manipulate and evaluate from within a program.
 Usually, expressions are just automatically evaluated when R gets to them during a program's execution, but if we have an expression as the kind of object we can manipulate, we have to explicitly evaluate it.
 If we don't evaluate it, its value is the actual expression; if we evaluate it, we get the value it corresponds to in a given scope.